 Photo Jackie Brunk

-Local favorites Jeff Woolsey & the Dancehall Kings kicked the festival off, followed by Miss Leslie & the Juke-Jointers.
-Both groups delivered on the promise of traditional golden-era country music.
-Country Jim & the Country All-Stars came on after that and the headliners, The Bama Band, provided their time-honored style of country music to finish things off.
+Four bands played the event: Jeff Woolsey & the Dancehall Kings, Miss Leslie & the Juke-Jointers, Country Jim & the Country All-Stars and The Bama Band.
 K-Star Country radio broadcasted live from the event.